top of page

 The 1855 Bordeaux Classification, Part II: How First Growth Status Creates Liquidity and Value

 The investment truth: hierarchy beats scarcity Production is large; status is larger This is where wine investment enters the story, not as an add-on, but as the logical conclusion.
 Many people assume the top Bordeaux wines are expensive because they are rare.
 Compared to Burgundy’s microscopic production, Bordeaux First Growths are not “rare” in the usual sense.
 Their grand vin volumes are large enough to supply the world consistently.
-Consider the production reality often
+Consider the production reality often d

 5 min read